zkstewart/BINge/README.md

 You can specify the E-value cut-off to employ and how many results you want to tabulate for each sequence.
 Otherwise, it will use the input files to indicate the best hits for each sequence alongside their GO annotations which can be useful for GOseq analysis as an example.

-### tabulate_salmon_qc.py
+## tabulate_salmon_qc.py
 This script will receive the stderr output files from salmon and produce quality control statistics to indicate:

 1. What percentage of your reads mapped against the entire set of clustered sequences, and
 2. What percentage of your read mappings remain after filtering of your clustering results

-## A typical analysis pipeline
+# A typical analysis pipeline
 This section will give a brief runthrough of how BINge might be used for a DGE experiment.
 Step-by-step, you might:

 1. *De novo* assemble your RNAseq data using your pipeline of choice; I would perform a multiple assembly using Trinity, SOAPdenovo-Trans and others combined using EvidentialGene.
 2. Obtain any reference genome FASTA files for the species you are investigating with or without their GFF3 annotations.
 If you did not have any reference genome for your species being investigated, find closely related species' genomes instead.
-3. Provide your _de novo_ transcriptome assembly alongside any reference gene models you obtained as the sequences to be clustered (`-i`).
+3. Provide your *de novo* transcriptome assembly alongside any reference gene models you obtained as the sequences to be clustered (`-i`).
 Indicate any reference genomes you obtained as targets to be clustered against (`-g`).
-4. Run `BINge.py` and note the file name of your output cluster file (found wherever you specified `-o`).
+4. Run `BINge.py` and note the file name of your output cluster file (i.e., the `BINge_clustering_result.<hash>.tsv` file found within the folder specified by `-o`).
-5. BLAST (/ MMseqs2) query all the sequences provided through `-i` against a database containing relevant sequences.
-If you provided `genome.fasta,genome.gff3` style input, you can use the `annotations1.nucl` (and so on) files in your BINge folder.
+5. Follow the example code in [Filtering results](#filtering-results) where `utilities/extract_clustered_sequences.py` is used to generate a single FASTA file for your gene sequences, then BLAST/MMseqs2 query these sequences against a database containing relevant sequences.
-6. Salmon align your RNAseq reads these sequences.
+6. Salmon align your RNAseq reads to these sequences.
 7. Decide if you want to include unbinned clusters in your analysis.
-If your genome assemblies are high-quality and complete, you *probably* should **drop** unbinned clusters (especially if you've used *de novo* transcript assemblies).
-If you do not have a genome for your studied species or the genome assemblies are not high-quality, you *probably* should **not drop** unbinned clusters since they may contain relevant genes.
+    - If your genome assemblies are high-quality and complete, you *probably* should **drop** unbinned clusters (especially if you've used *de novo* transcript assemblies as input).
+    - If you do not have a genome for your studied species or the genome assemblies are not high-quality, you *probably* should **not drop** unbinned clusters since they may contain relevant genes.
-8. If you decided to **drop** unbinned clusters, remove them from the output clustering file using `BINge_filter.py --justDropUnbinned`.
-9. If you decided to **not drop** unbinned clusters, you should still filter your clustering result using `BINge_filter.py` with your BLAST and Salmon output files as inputs to remove low-quality sequence clusters.
+8. Filter results (see [Filtering results](#filtering-results)) to either drop unbinned clusters, or just filter to remove low-quality sequence clusters.
-10. Pick out representatives for each cluster using `BINge_representatives.py` using the same BLAST and Salmon output files; the **filtered** cluster file should be provided as input here!
+9. Pick representatives (see [Picking representative sequences](#picking-representative-sequences)) from the **filtered** cluster file using `BINge_representatives.py` with the BLAST and Salmon output files as evidence.
-11. Run the utility script `generate_annotation_table.py` to generate functional annotations and obtain putative gene names for each of your sequence clusters.
-12. Use the utility script `tx2gene.py` to convert your **filtered** cluster file into something that `tximport` can use to tally your Salmon read alignments to the loci level.
-13. Load the salmon `quant.sf` files into R as described here (https://bioconductor.org/packages/devel/bioc/vignettes/tximport/inst/doc/tximport.html).
-Specifically, you should load the result of `tx2gene.py` in using a function like `tx2gene <- read_delim(TX2GENE_FILE, delim="\t")` followed by `txi.salmon <- tximport(files, type = "salmon", tx2gene = tx2gene)`.
+10. Load read counts into R (see [Using results for differential gene expression](#using-results-for-differential-gene-expression)) by use of `utilities/tx2gene.py` and the `tximport` package.

+Some extra steps that may be relevant to you include:

-14. If you've run Salmon with stderr redirected to individual files per sample, you can run `tabulate_salmon_qc.py` using these stderr outputs to obtain a table indicating what percentage of reads aligned against your sequences.
-It will tabulate the percentage of reads that mapped against your sequences, as well as what percentage of reads remain mapped after the filtration (or dropping) of unbinned clusters.
+1. If you've run Salmon with stderr redirected to individual files per sample, you can use  `utilities/tabulate_salmon_qc.py` to obtain a table indicating what percentage of reads aligned against your sequences.
+It will tabulate the percentage of reads that mapped against your sequences, as well as what percentage of reads remain mapped after the filtration (or dropping) of unbinned clusters, and should likely be reported in any manuscripts.
+2. Run `utilities/generate_annotation_table.py` to generate functional annotations and obtain putative gene names for each of your sequence clusters.
+The gene ontologies generated in this file can be obtained for use with GOseq analysis.

-## How to cite
+# How to cite
 A publication is hopefully forthcoming which can be referred to when using this program.